MattOates/melm/README.md

 Get a GFF3 file for a whole genomes worth of protein annotations

            melm --assign --GFF3 human_proteins.fa > human_motifs.gff3

+Get another GFF3 file but this time be strict on assignment to those active in native disordered state from the nucleus using GO filtering for GO ID 0005634 "nucleus"

+           melm --assign --GFF3 --logic-filter --disorder-filter --go-filter=0005634 human_proteins.fa > disordered_hiqual_human_nucleus_motifs.gff3

 Get the latest ELM classes library for use in another script or by yourself